q-uest/tasks/jenkins_scr/README.txt

 1)cre_copyphar.sh
 =================

+- Will be run on the build server
 - removes the directory named, "copyphar", if it already exists (the variabe, BUILD holds the value of the path).
 - creates a directory called, "copyphar" on the build server (source).
 - copies the source code (located in the workspace under the path - "src") to "copyphar".